 - Provide updates to the state aeronautical chart and directory.

 - Develop strategies to educate and promote North Dakota aviation.

 - Promote the implementation of aviation curriculum and provide guidance and assistance to school systems within the state.

 - Provide guidance and assistance to the Aviation Air Museums within the state.

 - Manage and provide updates to the Aeronautics Commission website and social media outlets.

-- Organize and participate in special public events for the Commission such as air show booths, career day events, and airport fly‐in’s.
+- Organize and participate in special public events for the Commission such career day events and airport fly‐in’s.

-- Promote events at schools such as Aviation Career Day, Real World Design Challenge, and Aviation Art Contest.
+- Promote events at schools such as Aviation Career Day and the Aviation Art Contest.

 - Manage a variety of aviation‐related programs such as the ND Airport Passport Program, Flight Training Assistance, and Airport Intern programs.

 - Monitor and provide updates regarding the promotional and educational budgets.